Smart-Wheelchair-RRC/DockerForDevelopment/README.md

 1.  **Dependant images**

     Certain images depend on other images.
-For example, `wheelchair2_base_gazebo` depends on `humble_harmonic`.
-If you want to build `wheelchair2_base_gazebo`, you need to build `humble_harmonic` first.
+For example, `wheelchair2_base_gazebo` depends on `humble_gpu`.
+If you want to build `wheelchair2_base_gazebo`, you need to build `humble_gpu` first.

-    In the dependant image's Dockerfile, you can specify the base image as follows:
+    You can specify the dependant image using the `BASE_IMAGE` argument in the Dockerfile.
+For example, when building `wheelchair2_base_gazebo`, you should specify the base image as follows:

-    ```dockerfile
+    ```bash
-    FROM ghcr.io/smart-wheelchair-rrc/humble_harmonic:v3.0
+    --build-arg BASE_IMAGE=ghcr.io/smart-wheelchair-rrc/humble_gpu:v3.0
     ```

     Again, please be mindful of the tag you are using.
 If you update a base image, and you want the changes to reflect in the dependant image, you need to rebuild the dependant image **with the correct tag of the base image**.